any-docs/css/content/guides/cascading_variables/using_custom_properties/index.md

 ## Using the :root pseudo-class

 For some CSS declarations, it is possible to declare this higher in the cascade and let CSS inheritance solve this problem.
 For non-trivial projects, this is not always possible.
-By declaring a custom property on the {{cssxref(":root")}} pseudo-class and using it where needed throughout the document, a CSS author can reduce the need for repetition:
+By declaring a custom property on the `:root` pseudo-class and using it where needed throughout the document, a CSS author can reduce the need for repetition:

 ```css
 /* Define --main-bg-color here */